-The Appalachian Trail and the Long Trail are one in the same for the southern most 100 miles.
-Then the AT turns east toward the New Hampshire border, a 50-mile stretch that ultimately help make the connection between the Green Mountains and the White Mountains.
+The Appalachian Trail and the Long Trail are one and the same for the southernmost 100 miles.
+Then the AT turns east toward the New Hampshire border, a 50-mile stretch that ultimately helps make the connection between the Green Mountains and the White Mountains.

 The Cobbles – Leaving Massachusetts, the trail climbs onto some low mountains known as “cobbles”, named for the cobblestone-like rocks strewn about their summits.
 From here, you get nice views to Mount Greylock and the surrounding ridges to the south.